Helping to turn the page during the virus

 New customers can get 180-day temporary e-library cards to use for digital materials/resources through a link on library websites.
 Many library locations also offer free WiFi access from their parking lots.

-For more information, go to Calvert Library at calvertlibrary.info, Charles County Public Library at www.ccplonline.org/ or St. Mary’s County Library at https://www.stmalib.org/.
+For more information, go to Calvert Library at https://calvertlibrary.info, Charles County Public Library at www.ccplonline.org/ or St. Mary’s County Library at https://www.stmalib.org/.